aaronArinder/doots/readme.md

-# Setup
+## Overview

+This repo uses a mixed strategy for handling dots and configuration across systems.
+Everything that can sensibly be put into nix configuration lives in either `/machines` (for per-system base configuration) or `/home-manager` (for user configuration).

+For any configuration not managed with nix, `stow` is used to create symlinks.

-## Git/GitHub
+## Stow

-Generate an ssh key and copy/paste its pub to GitHub.
-If the default shell doesn't easily copy/paste, just open alacritty (should be available if you're on a nixOS system using one of the nixOS configs).
+The `setup.sh` is WIP; so:

 ```
-ssh-keygen -t NAME_HERE -b 4096 -C "aaronarinder@protonmail.com"
-eval "$(ssh-agent -s)"
-ssh-add ~/.ssh/id_NAME_HERE
+stow --target=$HOME neovim
+sudo stow --target=/etc/nixos machines/<machine>
 ```

--[] config for not having to always set default branch named (git config --global init.defaultBranch trunk)

 ## Nix

+### General

-There isn't great LSP/formatting support in neovim yet; so, use the following to format:
+There isn't great LSP/formatting support in neovim yet; so, use the following to format files:

 ```
 nixpkgs-fmt ./path/to/file
 ```

 ### `/etc/nixos/configuration`

-### Unstable channel
+### Adding unstable channel

 Some packages need to come from the unstable channel (e.g., as of writing, neovim v0.6).
 Make the unstable channel available system-wide:

 ```